Day 1 UK - Delhi

 Today is the day that you'll see the Taj Mahal, on a dawn visit.
 The early start is well worth it as you view this magnificent mausoleum that was built by Shah Jahan as a memorial to his beloved wife, Mumtaz.
 The exterior is decorated with many different precious and semi-precious stones, and it appears to change colour as the sun shines upon it.
 This building, which took 20,000 men more than 20 years to build, and sits in a vast complex, is an undeniably extravagant expression of love.

-A journey by road then takes us back to Delhi, where you can enjoy a relaxed evening before your flight home tomorrow.Meals included: B,D
+A journey by road then takes us back to Delhi, where our tour concludes with a visit to the soaring sandstone tower Qutub Minar.Meals included: B,D

 Day 8 Delhi - UK